rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `Stubborn Attachments`, Tyler Cowen
 - `The Crowd: A Study of the Popular Mind`, Gustave Le Bon
 - `All About Love`, bell hooks
+- `The Second Self: Computers and the Human Spirit`, Sherry Turkle

 ## Technical
 - `The Art of Doing Science and Engineering`, Richard Hamming